newamericafoundation/digi_survey_assure/docs/009-best_practices.md

 # Performance Tips

-- Always use a caching stategy to ensure that complex calculations don't slow down the application.
+- Always use a caching strategy to ensure that complex calculations don't slow down the application.
 - When a survey has been completed, "close" the survey to ensure that we can safely cache everything.
 - While the application is generally mobile-friendly, we recommend using a desktop for all administrative tasks.